 This web page shows only a small excerpt of our Althent research.
-Another 81 words (6 lines of text) covering the years 1284 and 1190 are included under the topic Early Althent History in all our PDF Extended History products and printed products wherever possible.
+Another 81 words (6 lines of text) covering the years 1284, 1648, 1709, 1763, 1705, 1712, 1709, 1190, 1792, 1867, 1792, 1814 and 1874 are included under the topic Early Althent History in all our PDF Extended History products and printed products wherever possible.

 Althent Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Alton, Allton, Allten, Alten, Altoun, Althoun, Althan, Althaun, Aulton, Dalton and many more.

 Early Notables of the Althent family (pre 1700)

 Another 29 words (2 lines of text) are included under the topic Early Althent Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Althent family to Ireland

 Some of the Althent family moved to Ireland, but this topic is not covered in this excerpt.

 Another 104 words (7 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Althent family